ReyvenCompo/Final-Project-CS2/docs/Proposal.md

 Conclusion
 The E-Shop Analyzer is a practical application of Python programming for real-world data analysis.
 By transforming raw JSON e-commerce data into meaningful insights, the project improves efficiency and demonstrates essential programming skills suitable for a Computer Science 2 final project.

+Pseudo Code:

+    START

+    LOAD e-commerce data from JSON file

+    REPEAT
+        DISPLAY main menu
+        INPUT user choice

+        IF choice = 1 THEN
+            DISPLAY sales summary
+        ELSE IF choice = 2 THEN
+            DISPLAY top-selling products
+        ELSE IF choice = 3 THEN
+            ASK for category
+            DISPLAY category summary
+        ELSE IF choice = 4 THEN
+            DISPLAY pending orders
+        ELSE IF choice = 5 THEN
+            ASK for customer name
+            DISPLAY customer orders
+        ELSE IF choice = 6 THEN
+            DISPLAY exit message
+            END program
+        ELSE
+            DISPLAY invalid choice message
+        END IF

+    UNTIL user exits

+    END